How to underwrite eCommerce merchants effectively

 How Codat helps

-We built our risk automation product, Assess, to solve all of these challenges for you.
-Assess enables you to collect your merchants’ real-time data from +30 of the accounting, banking, payments, and eCommerce platforms they already use, via a single link journey and collect this data on an ongoing basis.
+We built the Lending API to solve all of these challenges for you.
+The Lending API enables you to collect your merchants’ real-time data from the different platforms they already use, via a single link journey and collect this data on an ongoing basis.

 Over the past five years, we’ve helped many lenders from Pipe to Uncapped and Wayflyer underwrite tens of thousands of small businesses.
 To learn more about how we can help you, sign up for a free account or contact a Codat specialist by filling out the form below.